wagbeve/wagbeve.github.io/pages/about-me.md

   bio: |
     Baseball — who would’ve thought?

-    I came into my week with the **Colorado Rockies** barely knowing the difference between a fastball and a foul.
+    I came into my internship week with the **Colorado Rockies** barely knowing the difference between a fastball and a foul.
 My only exposure to the game had been through YouTube clips: flashy highlights, walk-off homers, crowd noise echoing through a screen.
 I thought I’d seen it.
 I hadn’t.

     Nothing prepared me for the moment I stepped into **Coors Field.**